In order to start the analysis with the Functional Analysis module, there is the need to load data to OmicsBox.

 Export FASTA Sequence with Annotation Results

-After executing the whole functional annotation of the sequences in OmicsBox (BLAST, Mapping and Annotation) it is possible to export the sequence in FASTA format with the corresponding sequence description and GO ID or GO term from File → Export → Export as FASTA.
+After executing the whole functional annotation of the sequences in OmicsBox (BLAST, Mapping and Annotation) it is possible to export the sequence in FASTA format with the corresponding sequence description and GO ID or GO term from the Side Panel → Export → Export as FASTA.

 An example of the Exported FASTA format with Sequence Description and GO IDs: